SkillsUnion/tamkeen-cloud/3.4-cicd-for-container/intro-cicd-for-container.md

 ---

 ## 3. Typical Workflow
-The standard CI/CD workflow for containers on AWS typically involves the following steps:
+The standard CICD workflow for containers on AWS typically involves the following steps:

 1. A developer pushes code changes to a source repository (e.g., AWS CodeCommit or GitHub).
 2. AWS CodePipeline detects the change and initiates the pipeline.